“Hey friend. You had your high beams on me there.”

 Whatever you say, Sir!

 I had my license and registration back and we were free to continue on to our destination for the weekend, Beauport Inn.
 Kim and I had just come from a Spose concert in Portland.
 The officer had asked where we had been.
 I don’t know where he got Portsmouth but I was glad he shuffled away without writing a ticket.
-We were in southern Maine to help our friends, the owners of Beauport, move the last of their belongings out of their old condo in Connecticut up to the Inn.
+We were in southern Maine to help our friends, the owners of the Beauport, move the last of their belongings out of their old condo in Connecticut up to the Inn.
 We were picking up the box truck rental the following morning, just a few hours from the time we were pulled over for our bright headlights.

 Morning blues